top of page

 Cherie Boone

-Cherie Boone lives in Laurel and serves as Choral Librarian.
-She received her B.S., M.Ed., and post graduate hours in education, and a minor in music education from Mississippi State University and has served as church choir director and music educator in the Laurel School District.
-She has also served in many capacities for the Laurel Little Theatre.
-Cherie has been a member of Meistersingers for four years and has been chair of the annual Poinsettia Sale and the Valentine’s Silent Auction.
+Cherie Boone is from Laurel, Mississippi.
+She received her B.S., M.Ed., and post graduate hours in education from Mississippi State University and has served as church choir director and music educator in the Laurel School District.
+Active in Laurel Little Theatre, she has also served the organization in many capacities.
+Cherie has been a member of Meistersingers for many years.
+She chairs the annual Poinsettia Sale fundraiser.

 Althea Jerome

 Althea Jerome is a founding chorus member of Meistersingers.
-Joining a community choir was a natural step for her, because she has sung since she was a toddler, and she has spent a career teaching music and singing in church choir, musical theatre settings and choral ensembles.
-She holds the Master of Music Education Degree from the University of Southern Mississippi.
-During her music education career she taught music in public schools and music education courses and voice at the university level.
-In addition, she has served in leadership positions in music and arts education organizations at the local, state and national levels.
+Joining a community choir was a natural step for her, because she has sung since she was a toddler, and she has spent a career teaching music and singing in church choir, musical theatre settings, and choral ensembles.
+She holds a Master of Music Education Degree from the University of Southern Mississippi.
+During her music education career, she taught music in public schools and music education courses and voice at the university level.
+In addition, she has served in leadership positions in music and arts education organizations at the local, state, and national levels.

 image1 (1).jpeg